CreepyTnt/Bedrock-tools/README.md

 # Bedrock-tools
-A suite of tools for Minecraft Bedrock such as automatic backups, add-on management, and more!
+A suite of tools for Minecraft Bedrock such as backups, add-on management, and more!
+This project is in development so please leave feedback about bugs.

 ## **Bedrock Tools currently only supports Windows 10/11, however, support for android may be added in the future